-Setting a static IP on Raspberry Pi is essential for reliable network connectivity.
+Setting a static IP on a Raspberry Pi is essential for reliable network connectivity.
 If you’re working on any raspberry pi project, you’ve probably run into that annoying moment when your Raspberry Pi just disappears from the network.
 You try to SSH into it or access a local web dashboard, but suddenly it's not there.
-You fire up the terminal and type ping raspberrypi.local and nothing.
+You fire up the terminal and type ping raspberrypi.local, and nothing.
 It turns out, your router handed the Pi a different IP address this time, and now you have to go hunt it down again.

 Honestly, this approach feels way more modern.
 Unlike the old dhcpcd.conf trick, which can be silently overridden or ignored, using NetworkManager’s CLI gives me full control over networking.
-It also works well for both Wi-Fi and Ethernet interfaces, and even works well with Raspberry Pi headless setup.
+It also works well for both Wi-Fi and Ethernet interfaces, and even works well with a Raspberry Pi headless setup.

-If you're using Raspberry Pi OS Bookworm or anything released recently, this is the method you should go with especially if dhcpcd.conf isn't behaving the way you expect.
+If you're using Raspberry Pi OS Bookworm or anything released recently, this is the method you should go with, especially if dhcpcd.conf isn't behaving the way you expect.

 ⇒ Remote SSH or VNC connections